-That was the philosophy that I followed back then.
 I practiced hard.
 I pushed myself.
 I trained as much as possible.
-I suffered, and I endured.
-And then I met Grandmaster Wong, who said the following:
+I suffered.
+I endured.

-When I first heard my teacher say this back in 1997, I thought that he had misspoken.
+When I first heard him say this, I thought that he had misspoken.
 Surely, he meant to say that it’s better to over-practice, right?
 More is better!
 Right?

-Of course, he didn’t misspeak.
-Grandmaster Wong said exactly what he meant, and meant what he said.
-When it comes to arts like Tai Chi, Qigong, Kung Fu, and Meditation, it’s important to avoid over-practicing.
+But of course, he didn’t misspeak.
+When it comes to arts like qigong, tai chi, and meditation, it’s important to avoid over-practicing.
 Here’s why:

 1. Less is More

-On the other hand, if you practice Lifting the Sky for only 2 minutes but successfully relax your body and calm your mind, then you’re meditating well!
+On the other hand, if you practice for 10-15 minutes, but successfully relax your body and calm your mind, then you’re meditating well!
 Your results will be dramatically better than the first example because you focused on quality rather than quantity.
-This focus on quality is one big reason why my students typically get better results in 15 minutes than most students do in an hour.

 If you over-practice, then you are focusing on quantity.
 But quantity doesn’t get you the results you’re looking for; quality does.
 Switch to a quality-driven approach, and you’ll see a huge improvement in your results.
 You’ll also save a ton of time.